toddaustin07/Heatmiser/README.md

 * One or more Heatmiser Neostats
 * neoHub API Access Token

-Note that all the SmartThings and neoHub devices must reside on the same subnet of your network.
+Note that the SmartThings hub and Heatmiser neoHub devices must reside on the same subnet of your network.
 In other words, they must all be on 192.168.1.n, for example.

 ### Limitations
 * The driver is currently in Beta with a limited number of testers to-date.
 It has not been tested with configurations including multiple Neohubs.